introlab/ros2-migration-notes/README.md

   3. Use composition and not inheritance.
 Create a node instance, get the parameters you need, then pass the node instance to the constructor of the main class, which will store it and use it as its node.
 7. `rclcpp::Node` inherits from `std::enable_shared_from_this`, which means that instances of `Node` are always meant to be stored inside a `shared_ptr`, and you can get a new `shared_ptr` to it even if you don't have a `shared_ptr`, but a direct reference to the node object.
 Most of the ROS2 API takes the node by `shared_ptr`, too.
 If you use composition, you will probably want to pass a reference to the `node` object to parts of your main node class: use a reference, you are guaranteed that it will live long enough because of composition, references can't be null, and they can call `node->shared_from_this()` if they ever need a shared ptr to pass to a ROS2 API function.
 But some things, like `image_transport`, need a `shared_ptr` to the node in their constructor.
 If you have composition of this inside your main node class which inherits from `Node`, you won't be able to initialize it in the constructor as `this->shared_from_this()` will not work in the constructor (you will get some sort of segmentation fault, probably).
 In this case, it might be easier to forgo inheritance altogether, and to use composition for the node: store a `shared_ptr<Node>` in your main node class, and use it instead of yourself when you need a node.
 It will act similar to a `NodeHandle` in ROS1.
 Place it befor the `image_transport` thing in your class, and it will be fully initialized when you need it to initialize `image_transport`.
 8. In C++, if you call a service asynchronously and the service server is not available, the service request will get stucked.
 You will never know that the service call failed, and you will leak memory.
 To prevent this, you need to cleanup the in-flight requests that have been there for too long.
 Check [this class that does this automatically](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/opentera_webrtc_ros/include/opentera_webrtc_ros/utils.h#L83-L125).
 For some reason, this does not seem to be a concern in Python (We have not seen anywhere that this should also be done in Python).
 9. If the node is both Qt and ROS, you will need to have a ROS spinner in another thread.
 There is a simple class to do it [in C++ here](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/opentera_webrtc_robot_gui/src/main.cpp#L37-L54).
-You could also use Executors as seen [here TODO]().
+You could also use Executors as seen [here](https://github.com/introlab/t-top/blob/ros2-migration/ros/demos/control_panel/src/control_panel_node.cpp#L63-L73).

 ### Launch file migration
 This is relatively straightforward if you decide to stick to XML launch files, even though the documentation is not really good.